-Don Hahn is a producer with the Walt Disney Studios whose films include the animated classics “Beauty and the Beast” and “The Lion King”; documentaries such as “Waking Sleeping Beauty”; and the Disneynature films “Earth,” “Oceans,” “African Cats,” and “Chimpanzee” and have been nominated for 18 Academy Awards®.
+Don Hahn is a producer with the Walt Disney Studios whose films include the animated classics “Beauty and the Beast” and “The Lion King”; documentaries such as “Waking Sleeping Beauty”; and the Disneynature films “Earth,” “Oceans,” “African Cats,” and “Chimpanzee.”
+He has been nominated for 18 Academy Awards®.

 Having worked with the Walt Disney Studio for over 30 years, I asked Don to speak about how it happened that the son of a Lutheran minister ended up one of the most powerful and successful producers of our time.